AOC and allied progressives seek monthly cash payments, rent 'suspension' in coronavirus response

 "I personally think that it's much more worthwhile for us to bail out our public transportation than the airline industry," Ocasio-Cortez told the radio station. "...That investment in public infrastructure hasn't happened.
 I support federal funds to MTA (Metropolitan Transportation Authority) and I personally would like to see the MTA be free or extraordinarily reduced."

-Some Republicans, including Treasury Secretary Steven Mnuchin and Sen. Mitt Romney, have backed direct-cash payments.
-The administration is pushing a massive stimulus package.
-But progressives are leery that their ideas don't go far enough in terms of the length of payments, amount of money and scope of eligibility.
+Some Republicans, including Treasury Secretary Steven Mnuchin and Sen. Mitt Romney, have backed direct cash payments.
+The administration is pushing a massive stimulus package that includes two rounds of payments worth $500 billion total.
+But progressives are leery the GOP plan doesn't go far enough in terms of the length of payments, amount of money and scope of eligibility.

-Meanwhile, Sen. Chuck Schumer, the top Democrat in the Senate, is pushing his own $750 billion stimulus.
-It doesn't include direct payments to Americans but boosts public health capacity, expands unemployment benefits, provides low-interest loans to small businesses, cancels student loan payments and gives priority to workers in any targeted bailout of industries.
+Meanwhile, Sen. Chuck Schumer, the top Democrat in the Senate, is pushing his own $750 billion stimulus that boosts public health capacity, expands unemployment benefits, provides low-interest loans to small businesses, cancels student loan payments and gives priority to workers in any targeted bailout of industries.
+It doesn't include direct payments to Americans.

 CLICK HERE TO GET THE FOX NEWS APP